SimDoc: Topic Sequence Alignment based Document Similarity Framework: Approach

 \subsubsection{Evaluation Setup and Dataset}

-Another way to measure SimDoc accuracy is to observe how well it performs with respect to human clustered document datasets.
+Another way to measure the accuracy of SimDoc is to observe how well it performs with respect to human clustered document datasets.
 We evaluate SimDoc on four different benchmark corpus datasets which we describe below:

-\textbf{20-Newsgroup\footnote{http://qwone.com/~jason/20Newsgroups/}:} This dataset is derived from the CMU Text Learning Group Data Archive.
+\textbf{20-Newsgroup\footnote{http://qwone.com/\textasciitilde jason/20Newsgroups/}:} This dataset is derived from the CMU Text Learning Group Data Archive.
 It involves newsgroups with a collection of 20,000 messages, collected from 20 different Internet-news groups.
 The dataset includes 1000 messages from each of the twenty newsgroup, chosen at random and were partitioned on the basis of group name.

-\textbf{Reuters 21578\footnote{http://www.daviddlewis.com/resources/testcollections/reuters21578/}:} Widely used test set for text categorization evaluations, these documents are Reuters newswire stories, across five different content themes The five category sets are Exchanges, Orgs, People, Places and Topics.
-The first four above-mentioned categories correspond to named entities of the specified types and Topics categories are economic subject categories.
+\textbf{Reuters 21578\footnote{http://www.daviddlewis.com/resources/testcollections/reuters21578/}:} Widely used test set for text categorization evaluations, these documents are Reuters newswire stories, across five different content themes.
+The five category sets are Exchanges, Organizations, People, Places and Topics.
+The first four above-mentioned categories correspond to named entities of the specified types and the last one pertains to Economics.

-\textbf{WebKB\footnote{http://www.cs.cmu.edu/~webkb/}:} This dataset is derived from the World Wide Knowledge Base project of CMU text learning group.
+\textbf{WebKB\footnote{http://www.cs.cmu.edu/\textasciitilde webkb/}:} This dataset is derived from the World Wide Knowledge Base project of CMU text learning group.
 These webpages were collected from various computer science universities and manually classified into seven different classes: student, faculty, staff, department, course, project, and other.

 \textbf{TREC 2006 Genomics Track\footnote{http://trec.nist.gov/data/t2006\_genomics.html}:} This dataset is derived from 49 journals for Genomics track.
 Journal articles range from topics of epidemiology, alcoholism, blood, biological chemistry to rheumatology and toxicological sciences.